EirikKvamme/MScEirik/README.md

 ﻿# MScEirik
 All script files for MSc thesis sorted in files.
 Data is not provided in git as they are to large.

+Main branch is the locally computed scripts, while the master branch is the NIRD computed scripts.
+Master branch is the newest updated, and mainly used location for the thesis